96boards/documentation/ConsumerEdition/Bubblegum-96/Installation/README.md

 ### SD Card Method

-The SD card method allows you to place a microSD card into a DragonBoard™ 410c to automatically boot and install an operating system onto the eMMC of your board.
+The SD card method allows you to place a microSD card into a Bubblegum-96 to automatically boot and install an operating system onto the eMMC of your board.
 This method is generally simpler than other methods and should be used by beginners.

 This method requires the following hardware:

-- DragonBoard 410c with power supply
+- Bubblegum-96 with power supply
 - Host machine (Linux, Mac OS X, or Windows)
 - MicroSD card with 4GB or more of storage
 - USB Mouse and/or keyboard